yurii-dikalo/cinema-app/README.md

 ## Project description

-Cinema Web App is a simple RESTful web application, that supports user authentication, authorization, creating and searching cinema-halls in database, new movies and available movie sessions, and, of course, ticket reservation. :)
+Cinema Web App is a simple RESTful web application, that supports user authentication, authorization, also all CRUD operations for cinema halls, movies, movie sessions, orders, shopping carts and tickets.

 ## Functional scheme